ahodieb/course-projects/README.md

 #Reverse Polish Notation project

 Simple C++ application to solve arithmetic expressions , with an implementation to shunting-yard algorithm .

 It was an assignment project for the Computing Systems Course as part of a larger project to demonstrate the several stages inside a computer to perform calculations and logic.

 Using Standard C++ library and data structures.
 Supporting double values.
-it dousent support -ve values.
+it dosen't support -ve values.

+##Reimplmentation of the same project in python , will be the core for a GUI to show the steps.

 ## Extra Data:
 * [Project Requirments][1]